deltaswapio/deltaswap/whitepapers/0010_integrity_checkers.md

 # Integrity Checkers

-Wormchain Integrity Checkers are smart contracts deployed on Wormchain.
+Deltachain Integrity Checkers are smart contracts deployed on Deltachain.
 They allow  xApp developers to validate the integrity of cross-chain messages based on a globally synchronized state.
 This document describes the motivation, goals, and technical design.

 ## Objectives

-- Allow xApps to implement safety checks on Wormchain that have access to the global, synchronized, state of the xApp.
+- Allow xApps to implement safety checks on Deltachain that have access to the global, synchronized, state of the xApp.
-- Integrity Checkers on Wormchain should be trustless.
+- Integrity Checkers on Deltachain should be trustless.
 This means they can block but not create or modify messages.

 ## Background